-AtriClip System.
+- AtriClip System.
 The AtriClip System includes an implantable device (AtriClip) coupled to a single-use disposable applier.
 The AtriClip is designed to exclude the left atrial appendage by mechanically clamping the appendage from the outside of the heart, eliminating blood flow between the left atrial appendage and the atrium while avoiding contact with circulating blood.
 We believe that the AtriClip system is potentially safer, more effective and easier to use than other available products and techniques for permanently excluding the left atrial appendage.
 These benefits compared to other techniques include permanent exclusion and electrical isolation of the appendage.
-The AtriClip device comes in a variety of lengths allowing the user to select a configuration specific to the patient and in two geometries (rectangular and "V" shape).
+The AtriClip device comes in a variety of lengths allowing the user to select a configuration specific to the patient and in two geometries (a rectangular configuration which encircles the targeted tissue and "V" shape which allows lateral access for improved usability).
 The appliers come in multiple forms tailored to specific procedural needs and with different deployment mechanisms.
-The AtriClip System includes various combinations of AtriClips and appliers.
+The AtriClip System includes various combinations of AtriClips and appliers. - LARIAT System.

-LARIAT System.
 The LARIAT System is a suture-based solution for soft-tissue closure and is compatible with a wide range of anatomical shapes.
+The product is currently being studied in the aMAZE IDE clinical trial.
 The Lariat System includes a suture loop coupled to a single-use disposable applier.
-The loop is designed to occlude the left atrial appendage by mechanically cinching the appendage from the outside of the heart, eliminating blood flow between the left atrial appendage and the atrium while avoiding contact with circulating blood.
-The product is currently being studied in the aMAZE clinical trial, the aim of which is to determine if the combination of two percutaneous procedures, including using the LARIAT to exclude the left atrial appendage along with pulmonary vein isolation using an endocardial catheter ablation device, may treat persistent or long-standing persistent atrial fibrillation more effectively than pulmonary vein isolation alone.
+The loop is designed to exclude the left atrial appendage by mechanically cinching the appendage from the outside of the heart, eliminating blood flow between the left atrial appendage and the atrium while avoiding contact with circulating blood.
+The objective of the aMAZE IDE clinical trial is to demonstrate that using the LARIAT System for left atrial appendage exclusion, plus a pulmonary vein isolation (PVI) catheter ablation, will lead to a reduced incidence of recurrent Afib compared to PVI alone, with a favorable safety profile.

-In addition to the above product lines we also sell enabling technologies including our Lumitip[TM] dissectors, COBRA Fusion Surgical Ablation System, the Fusion Magnetic Retriever System and a line of reusable cardiac surgery (valve) instruments.
+In addition to the above product lines we also sell enabling technologies including our Lumitip TM dissectors, COBRA Fusion Surgical Ablation System, the Fusion Magnetic Retriever System and a line of reusable cardiac surgery (valve) instruments.
 The Lumitip dissector is used by surgeons to separate tissues to provide access to key anatomical structures that are targeted for ablation.
-The COBRA Fusion Surgical Ablation System's Versapolar technology combines bipolar temperature-controlled RF energy with monopolar energy and incorporates a unique suction design to draw tissue in to assure stable contact and optimize ablation performance.
-The Fusion Magnetic Retriever System[TM] allows access around key anatomical structures and facilitates positioning of the Cobra Fusion Surgical Ablation System[TM].
 Cardiac surgery instruments are used during certain surgical procedures for repair or replacement of heart valves.